-In January 2016 I visited Laos for a couple of weeks.
+In January 2016 I visited Southeast Asia again on a trip to Laos for a couple of weeks.
 I had asked Northern Travel Laos, a tour organizer in Laos, to organize a private tour for me.
 The organization was excellent, everything worked like clockwork.
 I had two guides, one in the northern part of the country from Luang Prabang to Vientiane, and another one in the southern parts, around Pakse.
 Both guides were very good, quite knowledgeable.
 I can really recommend this tour organizer.

 I flew into Luang Prabang, a major city in the north of Laos.
 My guide was waiting for me at the airport, and brought me to the hotel in Luang Prabang, where I stayed for three nights.
 Luang Prabang has a night market from around 17:00 till 21:00, every evening.
 In contrast to the morning market, which sells food, the night marked sells household goods, clothes, etc. By now it is dominated by souvenirs for tourists.
 There are LOTS of tourists in Luang Prabang.

 On the first full day I visited the morning market.
 People in Laos eat apparently everything.
 In the market I saw beetles, crickets, frogs, maggots, and rats.
 But the vegetable offering was great.
 Again it included simple local food like seaweed from the Mekong river.
 All the meals that I had included fresh vegetables, which was really great.